-Within 30 calendar days from the date of the completion of the student's initial special education evaluation report, the student's ARD committee shall make its decisions regarding the student's initial eligibility, and, if appropriate, her or his individualized education program (IEP) and placement.
-12
+Within 30 calendar days from the date of the completion of the student's initial special education evaluation report, the student's ARD committee shall make its decisions regarding the student's initial eligibility, and, if appropriate, her or his individualized education program (IEP) and placement.14

-At a duly constituted ARD committee meeting that is conducted after at least 5 school days-notice to the student's parent or guardian, the student's ARD committee, including the student's parent or guardian, shall develop an IEP, consistent with the Brazos's FAPE Composite Operating Procedure, by considering-13
+At a duly constituted ARD committee meeting that is conducted after at least 5 school days-notice to the student's parent or guardian, the student's ARD committee, including the student's parent or guardian, shall develop an IEP, consistent with the District's FAPE Composite Operating Procedure, by considering-15

 - the student's strengths; the concerns of the parents or guardians for enhancing the education of the student; the results of the student's initial or most recent evaluation; and the present academic, developmental, and functional needs of the student; - in the case of a student whose behavior impedes the student's learning or that of others, the use of positive behavioral interventions and supports, and other strategies to address that behavior.
-Further, if a BIP is included as part of a student's IEP BRAZOS ISD shall ensure that the ARD committee reviews the BIP at least annually and more frequently if appropriate to address the safety of the student or others, or changes in the student's circumstances that may impact the student's behavior.
-14 Circumstances that may impact the student's behavior may include but are not limited to: a change of placement to a different educational setting; an increase or persistence in disciplinary actions for similar types of behavior; a pattern of unexcused absences; or unauthorized unsupervised departure from an educational setting.
-15 - the language needs of a student with emergent bilingual abilities as those needs relate to the student's IEP; - providing for instruction in Braille and the use of Braille unless the ARD committee determines, after an evaluation of the student's reading and writing skills, needs, and appropriate reading and writing media (including an evaluation of the student's future needs for instruction in Braille or the use of Braille), consistent with the Brazos's Evaluation Procedure Operating Procedure, that instruction in Braille or the use of Braille is not appropriate for the student;
+Further, if a BIP is included as part of a student's IEP SPECIAL EDUCATION DEPT shall ensure that the ARD committee reviews the BIP at least annually and more frequently if appropriate to address the safety of the student or others, or changes in the student's circumstances that may impact the student's behavior.
+16 Circumstances that may

-11 OSEP's Letter to Andel (February 17, 2016)("[i]t would be permissible for the public agency to reschedule the meeting to another date and time if the parent agrees so long as the postponement does not result in a delay or denial of a free appropriate public education to the child").
+13 OSEP's Letter to Andel (February 17, 2016)("[i]t would be permissible for the public agency to reschedule the meeting to another date and time if the parent agrees so long as the postponement does not result in a delay or denial of a free appropriate public education to the child").

-12 19 TEX.
+14 19 TEX.
 ADMIN.
 CODE § 89.1011(d)

-13 34 C.F.R. § 300.324(a)-(b)
+15 34 C.F.R. § 300.324(a)-(b)

-14 Tex.
+16 Tex.
 Ed.
 Code § 29.005(h); 19 TAC § 89.1055(g)